laurieroy/react-unspash-search/README.md

 # Pics

 This is a code along to search for stock photos.
-It will display a search bar, fetch results (using axios) from the unsplash API and display results in a list.
+It will display a search bar, fetch results (using axios) from the unsplash API and display results initially in a list.

-The results are displayed in a grid.
+The results are refactored to display in a grid.
 There are several areas that could be tweaked to improve this project.

 ![screenshot](public/screenshot.png)